alphagov/govuk-frontend/README.md

 [GOV.UK Design System](https://govuk-design-system-production.cloudapps.digital/)
 to use GOV.UK Frontend in your service.

-Nunjucks templates are only available when installing GOV.UK Frontend using npm.
+You will only be able to use Nunjucks templates if you install GOV.UK Frontend using npm.

 ## Browser support

-As a minimum, GOV.UK Frontend will allow you to build services that comply with the [guidance in the service manual][service-manual-browsers].
+GOV.UK Frontend will allow you to build services that comply with the [guidance in the Service Manual][service-manual-browsers].

-At the minute, GOV.UK Frontend officially supports the following browsers:
+Currently, GOV.UK Frontend officially supports the following browsers:

 | Operating system | Browser                                | Support     |
 |----------------- |----------------------------------------|-------------|